 Romance is a tricky thing to get right, not just in real life, but in the movies, too.
 As in real life, when it comes to romantic moments on film – whether it’s a sweeping gesture, an emotional speech or something in-between – those that truly stand-out do so because of the genuine connection we feel between the loved-up couple on screen.

-With that in mind – and in honour of Valentine’s Day today – the following list provides a rundown of the 10 big screen romantic moments where just such a connection takes place, and which are guaranteed to set your heart aflutter!
+With that in mind – and in honour of Valentine’s Day today – the following list offers a rundown of the 10 big screen romantic moments where such a connection takes place, and which are guaranteed to set your heart aflutter!

 10. “The Sun Ain’t Gonna Shine (Anymore)” – Truly, Madly, Deeply

-Nowhere is this more apparent than in Truly Madly Deeply’s big romantic showcase, an upbeat musical duet of Frankie Valli’s “The Sun Ain’t Gonna Shine (Anymore)” between Nina and Jamie that crackles with both vibrant tenderness and deeply felt longing, which – Rickman’s 90s pornstar ‘tache aside – exudes more sexy vibes than Ghost’s iconic pottery love-making scene could ever hope to muster.
+Take the upbeat musical duet of Frankie Valli’s “The Sun Ain’t Gonna Shine (Anymore)” between Nina and Jamie.
+This scene crackles with vibrant tenderness and deeply felt longing, and – Rickman’s 90s pornstar ‘tache aside – exudes more sexy vibes than Ghost’s iconic pottery love-making scene could ever hope to muster.

 9. Han Solo plays it cool – The Empire Strikes Back